Belfast 2018 Speakers

 Following a decade in community clinical practice, Heather moved into management in 2004 where she held Nurse Manager and Primary Services Manager positions in Ulster Community and Hospitals Trust.
 In 2007 she was promoted to Locality Manager for community nursing and older people’s services in South Eastern Health and Social Care Trust.
 Before moving to the Department of Health in 2015, she gained further experience as a Project Manager for a Community Turnaround Team in the Ulster Hospital.
 Heather has undertaken a range of leadership programmes throughout her career and holds a Post Graduate Diploma in Health and Social Services Management and a Masters Degree in Public Administration.

-Charlie Ataliotis, Heart Failure Nurse, South Eastern Trust
+Charlie Ataliotis, Heart Failure Nurse Specialist, South Eastern Health & Social Care Trust

 Joanne Henderson, Community Specialist Palliative Care Nurse, Foyle Hospice